 In general my favorite homeschool books are:

-The question is, "Where do I find these good Catholic Homeschool books?"
+A question may be, "Where do I find these good Catholic Homeschool books?"
 See my favorite book stores below.

 They have published their own original copybooks with theme based content.

-Their Catholic homeschool curriculum also has lesson plans available.
+Their Catholic homeschool curriculum also has wonderful lesson plans available.

 Here is what they say: "From the beginning, OLVS stressed Religion as the common thread throughout the curriculum, with an accent on the history of the Church.
 We have also emphasized the importance of good Catholic literature, and we are revising our Music program to teach young children the appreciation of Folk, Classical, and Sacred Music, including polyphony and chant."